 I love how flexible the new symbol is—it works even as a tiny icon. (app icon, favicon)

-The photography style and brand illustrations are also on point—making it all come together to portray a unified brand image.
+The photography style illustrations are also on point—making it all come together to portray a unified brand image.

-The 3rd on my list is the totally new logo and identity (revolutionary change) for Hootsuite, done by Prophet.
+The 3rd is the totally new logo and identity (revolutionary change) for Hootsuite, done by Prophet

 If you’re not familiar, Hootsuite is the leading social media management platform—it basically allows you to schedule and post on social media.